 #6 – Journal of Athletic Training

-This is great journal and the best part, it is free.
-The Journal of Athletic Training comes out every other month and is targeted to athletic therapists.
+This is an excellent journal and the best part.
+It is free.
+The Journal of Athletic Training comes out every other month and is targeted at athletic therapists.
+Each issue has a theme and often relates to an injury.
+Therefore there is a good article on the anatomy and often exercises for that injury.
 I still find the contents of many of the journal articles of benefit to me.
-Each issues has a theme and many times it relates to an injury.
-Therefore there is a good article on anatomy and often times exercises for that injury.

 Journal Name: Journal of athletic training

 This is my list; what is yours?